Monday, February 28, 2011

 beauty.

-"Being beautiful is more than how many boys you can get to look at you, or how much makeup you can wear.
+I wish every girl could hear this.
+And believe it.
+One of the things that really bothers me is walking by a group of middle school girls who are decked out in Hollister and Abercrombie, carrying their Coach purses, with more make-up on than I have ever worn in my entire life."Being beautiful is more than how many boys you can get to look at you, or how much makeup you can wear.
 It's about what you live for.
 It's about what defines you.
 It's about the heart that you have and what makes you special.
 It's about those little quirks that make you, you.
 It's about knowing that you are a creation of God, created in His image.
 It's about shining for Him, no matter what else is going on around you.
 It's about going against the flow, and living out what you honestly think.
 And that is a beautiful thing."

 I hate to see girls this young pull out their Too Cool Card and miss out on being young.
 I wish I could tell them to enjoy being young.
 Especially since all I want to do is be that young again.
 I don't want them to miss out on everything that is so great about childhood.
 They just don't even realize that everyone older just wants to be younger.
 I think it's actually kind of funny how nobody is happy with their age.
 It seems like all kids do is wish to be older, and all adults just want to be young again.